oloryn/Debian-pkg/README.md

 This runs 'dch' to create a new entry in the changelog file.
 The entry will show up with the text 'new' as the content, ready to be edited.

-* Build package
-This runs 'dpkg-buildpackage' to build the package.
-The package is built in the parent directory of the project.

 * Run Lintian
 This runs 'lintian' on the generated package .changes file.